 It seems like, any time now, our devices will turn into humans.
 Our phones already tell us to grab an umbrella before we walk out the door.
 They volunteer traffic conditions so we know how long it will take to drive to work.
 They remind us of appointments, tell us not to forget to pick up groceries after work.

 Our devices are enabled to interact with us in a way that mimics a real conversation with another human being, like with Siri.
-It does not seem far-fetched at all to think that AI may be programmed to actually think.
+It does not seem far-fetched at all to think AI can create its own language and may be programmed to actually think.
 If it has not already happened, it likely will happen in the near future.

 Ray Kurzweil, a computer scientist, inventor and author who received the National Medal for Technology from President Clinton in 1999, has written extensively on the concept of technological singularity.
 He basically says “once a civilization develops primitive mechanical technologies, it is only a few centuries” before they will have advanced so much that they will begin to expand their influence throughout the universe.
 According to Wikipedia, "Technological singularity is the advent of artificial intelligence that will lead to runaway technological growth, with machines capable of self-improvement and superintelligence, and forever change human civilization” (adapted from Wikipedia).
 Kurzweil is currently employed by Google as a Director of Engineering and the author of the book The Age of Singularity is Near.
 The book discusses, in depth, the expected future fusion of human and machine.
 When this happens, the knowledge and skills humans have will be combined with the “machines” we have created, which are faster and capable of storing more knowledge than the human brain.
 At this point, it will be impossible for humans to know the intent of machines and some theorize it won’t be long before humans become more machine than biology.